 Here is the antique wardrobe that Brian and the shop owner pulled from the wall to sell us as an “armoire.”
 Yes we were young and poor.
 Picture it with the sides cracked and full of holes with only partial molding on top and rusted hardware.

-What you see above on the right is the first fix Brian made of it and how we used it for many years.
+What you see above on the left is the first fix Brian made of it and how we used it for many years.
 It became more and more rickety, though, and he really wanted to get rid of it.
 I still liked the character-filled wood and clean lines so it lived in our garage for even more years when we got another “official” TV cabinet that I never really liked (you can actually see a picture of it here in the show notes from Episode 12 where we talked about cutting cable and more TV).

 Here it is now in our temporary living room (while we work on the farmhouse fixer):